 Professor of Wildlife & Fisheries Resources

 Kyle Hartman is a Professor of Ecology in the Wildlife and Fisheries Resources program at WVU.
 He is also the Associate Director for Academics of the Division of Forestry and Natural Resources.
-He earned an A.S. in Natural Resources Law Enforcement at Hocking College in Ohio, his B.S. in Fish Management and his M.S. in Environmental Biology from The Ohio State University, and received his Ph.D. in Marine Ecology from the University of Maryland at Chesapeake Biological Laboratory.
+He earned an A.S. in Natural Resources Law Enforcement at Hocking College in Ohio, his B.S. in Fish Management and his M.S. in Environmental Biology from The Ohio State University, and he received his Ph.D. in Marine Ecology from the University of Maryland at Chesapeake Biological Laboratory.
 Kyle has been at WVU Since 1996.
 His research interests include the ecology and management of aquatic systems and biota.
 He is particularly interested in aquatic ecology, thermal adaptation, bioenergetics, population dynamics, human dimensions, and application of technology to address fisheries management issues.
-He has published over 100 peer-reviewed scientific articles, several book chapters, and served as the major advisor to more than 30 graduate students.
-He is the faculty advisor to the Student Subunit of the West Virginia Chapter of the American Fisheries Society and the WVU Chapter of Ducks Unlimited.
-He teaches the Fisheries Summer Camp, Wildlife Ecosystem Ecology, Marine Ecology, Advanced Fish & Wildlife Management, and Fish Ecology.
+He has published over 100 peer-reviewed scientific articles, several book chapters, and served as the major advisor to more than 40 graduate students.
+He is the faculty advisor to the Student Subunit of the West Virginia Chapter of the American Fisheries Society.
+He teaches the Fisheries Summer Camp, Wildlife Ecosystem Ecology, Marine Ecology, and Fish Ecology.
 Kyle enjoys hunting pheasants and waterfowl with the Labrador retrievers that he and his wife, Donna, breed and show.

 - Haus, W.O., K.J.
 Hartman, J.M.
 Jacobs, and R.M.
 Harrell.
 2017.
 Development of striped bass relative condition models with bioelectrical impedance analysis and associated temperature corrections.
 Transactions of the American Fisheries Society 146(5):917-926.